drovani/drovani.github.io/_posts/2018/2018-07-13-AzureADB2C-User-Secrets.md

 ## User Secrets

 The other significant advancement in my project start-up task list was the ability to find a place for secrets and connection strings that don't belong in the source files.
 During testing, the callback URL for the application is _localhost_.
 This means that anyone would be able to download the source and run the code and be able to use my instance of AADB2C to store accounts - this is not an ideal solution.
 Instead, I can move the values for the _ClientId_ and _Domain_ into User Secrets!
+The ```appsettings.json``` file can have any values in the _ClientId_ and _Domain_ properties.
+In fact, they don't even need to be present.
+I like to put them there as a way to remind developers where the values should go.
+It would be terrible if someone thought the properties were missing, "helpfully" checked them in, and then blew the whole secret.

 ``` json
 {